miguel-ambrona/D3-Chess/README.md

 For example [here](https://lichess.org/87JajHeg#99) White should not have won.
 Or [here](https://lichess.org/PIL4PUtT#87), Black should not have won on time after promoting to a queen (interestingly, any underpromotion would have been better).
+Had you ever seen a position where any underpromotion is better than queening!?

 ### Hard for machines